-The action is needed to meet the requirements of T&C 1.b. of the 2023 BiOps [as revised], which specifies that, within two years, NMFS SFD provide protected species handling training to crew members within two years of the BiOp's publication, require each vessel carry at least two persons with approved protected species handling training when on a fishing trip, and have at least one trained person on deck to direct the proper handling and release when an ESA-listed species interaction occurs during fishing gear retrieval.
-Complying with this T&C is needed to ensure continued permitting of incidental take of listed species under ESA Section 10 in both the Hawaii deep-set and American Samoa longline fisheries.
+The action is needed to meet the requirements of T&C 1.b. of the 2023 DSLL and ASLL BiOps and the 2024 SSLL Supplemental BiOp (as revised on May 29, 2025), which requires that, within two years, NMFS SFD make protected species handling training available to all crew members, require each vessel carry at least two persons with approved protected species handling training when on a fishing trip, and have at least one trained person on deck to direct the proper handling and release when an ESA-listed species interaction occurs during fishing gear retrieval.
+Compliance with this T&C is needed for the exemption in ESA Section 7(o)(2) to apply to the incidental take of protected species during fishing operations in the Hawaii DSLL, SSLL and ASLL fisheries, and to ensure the continued operation of these fisheries.